Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Background

 Mid-circuit measurements collapse selected qubits into classical states while preserving the coherence of the remaining qubits, which can continue the computation.
 Combined with mid-circuit reset, this capability allows qubits to be measured, reinitialized, and reused within the same execution.
 Such functionality offers several performance benefits, including reduced qubit usage, minimized insertion of swap gates, and improved overall fidelity~\cite{CaQr2023}.
 It also provides a practical mechanism for optimizing quantum resource allocation and scaling quantum workloads efficiently.

 IBM has recently introduced hardware-level support for mid-circuit measurement and reset operations, marking an important step toward practical dynamic circuits on real quantum devices~\cite{CaQr2023}.
-These capabilities are particularly valuable in applications such as quantum error correction~\cite{errorcorrection2022,digiq2022,surface2022}, runtime program verification~\cite{qdb2019,runtime2020}, and adaptive quantum algorithms, where in-execution decisions can enhance both accuracy and resource efficiency.
+These capabilities are particularly valuable in applications such as quantum error correction~\cite{errorcorrection2022,digiq2022,surface2022} and runtime program verification~\cite{qdb2019,runtime2020}, where in-execution decisions can enhance both accuracy and resource efficiency.